What is bowel cancer? Early symptoms and how you can get checked

 A recent study published in BMC Primary Care involved 511 cases of cancer among 61,802 patients.

-The study found rectal bleeding, also known as haematochezia, as being the most common symptom.
+The study found rectal bleeding, also known as haematochezia, was the most common symptom.
 This had a specific rating of 99.4 per cent, meaning it is the most reliable indicator of bowel cancer.

 Bowel cancer can in some cases cause bowel obstruction, which is when digestive waste can’t pass through the bowel.
 Symptoms of bowel obstruction include the following: